Jump to the content

 Fair trade products

-Fair trade offers bananas, spices, nuts, dried fruit, juices and smoothies, wine and flowers.
-Fair trade supports small farmers and plantations that adhere to basic labor rights, such as the ban on exploitative child labor.
-In contrast to social seals, fair trade pays higher prices for agricultural products: small farmers and plantation workers earn fairer wages.
-The better payment alone works against child labor.
-Because parents who earn enough can send their children to school and do not have to take them to work in the field.
+Fair Trade offers bananas, spices, nuts, dried fruits, juices and smoothies, wine, and flowers.
+It supports small-scale farmers and plantations that adhere to fundamental labor rights, such as the prohibition of exploitative child labor.
+Unlike social labels, Fair Trade pays higher prices for agricultural products: small-scale farmers and plantation workers earn fairer wages.
+Better pay alone combats child labor.
+Parents who earn enough can send their children to school and don't have to take them to work in the fields.

-Fair trade products can be found in almost all supermarkets, in organic and world shops, in online shops and delicatessen.
+Fair trade products can be found in almost all supermarkets, organic and world shops, online shops and delicatessens.

-Further information: Fairtrade product and dealer finder :
+Further information: Fairtrade product and retailer finder :

 Other Fairtrade certificates and dealers: